KM-CM/GarrysMod-KM_CMs_Addon_CombineHunter/README.md

+**EDIT: The addon is in action again, as the dynamic distant sounds were scratched!**

 **NOTE: Ever since commit 305 of the base, none of this is used or supported.
 Distant sounds are now dynamically generated.
 It is recommended to uninstall this, as now it does nothing more than wastes your disk space.**